dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/server-side/index.md

 </div>
 ```

 Here, ejs works its rendering magic.
 When we pass in an object to ejs, in this case, `petitions`, to render `index.ejs`, we follow this same template.
 We don't have to write separate templates for every new petition added to `petitions`.
-There are even more neat things ejs can help us with: we can use the control flow operator `%` for for loops and boolean logic, and we can display variable parameters with the `<%= %>` operator, such as `<%= petitions.title %>`.
-In a nutshell, ejs makes our static html template dynamic.
+There are even more neat things ejs helps us with: we can use the control flow operator `%` for for loops and boolean logic, and we can display variable parameters with the `<%= %>` operator, such as `<%= petitions.title %>`.
+Templating makes server-side rendering so easy!
+Keep this in mind when you are building simple apps that are not front-end heavy: you may not need a front-end at all.

 🚀 Let's hook our file to our app.
 First, download ejs: